 Genetic Counseling as Part of the PGT Process

-A genetic counselor, as well as your doctor, should discuss the pros and cons of testing your embryos as per your specific situation and whether it’s the right decision for you.
+A genetic counselor and your doctor should discuss the pros and cons of testing your embryos as per your specific situation and whether it’s the right decision for you.

 How Embryos Are Tested During PGT

-It’s possible to test each individual embryo created by IVF and count the number of chromosomes.
+It’s possible to test each embryo created by IVF and count the number of chromosomes.

 This is done by: